datnguyen2k3/video-share/README.md

   - User can sign up and log in.
   - User can share a Youtube video by pasting the video URL.
   - User can view the video shared by other users.
+  - User can receive notifications real-time when others share a video

 # Prerequisites
   - Frontend: Node v22